enkidevs/curriculum/react/tips/common-mistakes-in-react/dont-mutate-state.md

 ???

-* you should never mutate state
-* to write less code
-* to increase your app's performance
-* to have easier access to nested values

----
-## Revision

-Which of the following represents a good reason to mutate `state`?

-???

-* you should never mutate state
+* You should never mutate state.
-* to write less code
+* To write less code.
-* to increase your app's performance
+* To increase your app's performance.
-* to have easier access to nested values
+* To have easier access to nested values.